HIPAA Compliance Action

 Scenario

-A multi-provider practice completed their annual SRA and gap analysis.
-They had 47 findings across policy, technical, and administrative controls.
-But no one knew who owned what or when things needed to be done.
+A multi-provider practice finished their yearly risk review and gap check.
+They had 47 findings across policy, tech, and admin areas.
+No one knew who owned which fix or when it was due.

 Key Gaps Found